LoukiaSpin/Empirical-evaluation-transitivity-commonness/README.md

 ## Description of the repository

 The repository offers the typical structure of separate folders for data, and R (scripts to replicate the main and supplementary Tables and Figures).
-* The _data_ folder includes one .RData file: _Overall Dissimilarities_Results_, which is a list of results from 217 datasets (total eligible from the [nmadb](https://CRAN.R-project.org/package=nmadb) database) using our proposed approach to transitivity evaluation via the `rnmamod` R package.
+* The _data_ folder includes one .RData file: _Overall Dissimilarities_Results_, which is a list of results from 217 datasets (total eligible from the [nmadb](https://CRAN.R-project.org/package=nmadb) database) using our proposed approach to transitivity evaluation via the [rnmamod](https://CRAN.R-project.org/package=rnmamod) R package.
-* The _R_ folder includes a script with a collection of necessary self-written functions (function.collection_function.R) to facilitate dataset management and 10 scripts to replicate the main and supplementary Figures and Tables.
+* The _R_ folder includes a script with a collection of necessary self-written functions (function.collection_function.R) to facilitate dataset management and 11 scripts to replicate the main and supplementary Figures and Tables.
+  * _obtain dissimilarities via rnmamod.R_ script calls the [tracenma](https://CRAN.R-project.org/package=tracenma) R package to get the database and applies the proposed approach to transitivity evaluation using the _comp_clustering_ function of the [rnmamod](https://CRAN.R-project.org/package=rnmamod) R package.
-  * _function.collection_function.R_ include functions to (i) capture and remove the dose-related characteristics (that were not considered in the article and led to reducing the original database from 217 to 214 datasets), (ii) remove characteristics with too many missing data based on the _comp_clustering_ function of the [rnmamod](https://CRAN.R-project.org/package=rnmamod) R package, and (iii) identify
+  * _function.collection_function.R_ includes functions to (i) capture and remove the dose-related characteristics (that were not considered in the article and led to reducing the original database from 217 to 214 datasets), (ii) remove characteristics with too many missing data based on the _comp_clustering_ function of the [rnmamod](https://CRAN.R-project.org/package=rnmamod) R package, and (iii) identify